Brett Stegmaier

-Brett Harrison Stegmaier (born July 2, 1983) is an American professional golfer who currently plays on the PGA Tour.
+Brett Harrison Stegmaier (born July 2, 1983) is an American professional golfer who currently plays on the Korn Ferry Tour.

 Amateur career

 Stegmaier played for the University of Florida where he was a Southeastern Conference champion and All-American.

 Professional career

 Prior to earning his PGA Tour card for the 2016 season, Stegmaier spent multiple years on mini-tours and the Web.com Tour (2013−15).

 Stegmaier's best PGA Tour finish was a tie for 2nd place at the 2015 Shriners Hospitals for Children Open.
 At that tournament, he was the second and third round leader.

 In July 2023, Stegmaier won the 89th Connecticut Open.
 He finished 15-under-par to win by three strokes at Shuttle Meadow Country Club in Kensington, Connecticut.